Teoroo-CMC/PiNN/docs/usage/datasets.md

 # Data loaders

-In PiNN, the dataset is represented with the TensorFlow [`dataset` class](https://www.tensorflow.org/api_docs/python/tf/data/Dataset).
+In PiNN, the dataset is represented with the TensorFlow [`Dataset` class](https://www.tensorflow.org/api_docs/python/tf/data/Dataset).
 Several dataset loaders are implemented in PiNN to load data from common formats.
 Starting from v1.0, PiNN provides a canonical data loader `pinn.io.load_ds`